Vincenzo160/project-landscape/README.md

 # Project Landscape
-A simple script which allows you to see how much GEXP you got in the last Minecraft Hypixel server session
+A simple script which allows you to see how much GEXP for playing in the last Minecraft Hypixel server session

 ## Usage
 1. Install python 3.9.x from the official [website](https://www.python.org/downloads/)